Distilling Knowledge from Reader to Retriever for Question Answering: Experiments

 In Table~\ref{tab:bert_contexts}, we report the performance of our approach for different number of self-training iterations.
 Generally, we observe that the accuracy of our system increases with the number of iterations, obtaining strong performance after a few iterations.
 Interestingly, while the initial performance with documents retrieved with BERT is very poor, our method still reach competitive scores on TriviaQA, and to a lesser extent, NaturalQuestions.
 However, a second observation is that the quality of the initial document sets plays an important role on the performance of the end system.
 Indeed, we observe that starting the procedure from BM25 documents, which are higher quality as indicated by the performance of the system at iteration 0, leads to stronger results than using BERT documents.
 An interesting research question would be to explore pre-training of the initial BERT model for retrieval, for example by using the inverse cloze task.

 In Table~\ref{tab:sota}, we report the performance of our approach, as well as existing state-of-the-art systems on TriviaQA and NaturalQuestions.
 In addition to initializing our method with documents retrieved with BM25 and BERT, we also train a system by starting from DPR documents.
 First, we observe that our method improve the performance over the state-of-the-art, even when starting from BM25 documents.
 This validates our assumption that it is possible to obtain strong retrievers without the need of supervision for the documents.
-Second, when starting from DPR passages, our method leads to a +3.9~EM improvement on TriviaQA and +1.1~EM improvement on NaturalQuestions when the final evaluation is carried out with a large reader.
+Second, when starting from DPR passages, our method leads to a +4.5~EM improvement on TriviaQA and +2.3~EM improvement on NaturalQuestions when the final evaluation is carried out with a large reader.
+In Table~\ref{tab:retrieval_test} we report retrieval results on the test set depending on the initial passages and compare to the state-of-the-art.

 In Table~\ref{tab:narrativeqa}, we report the performance of our method on the NarrativeQA dataset.
 We use the setting where the knowledge source corresponds to the whole document, and in particular, we do not use the summary.
 We compare our results to the best ones reported in the original paper for this setting.
 Similar to results obtained on NaturalQuestions and TriviaQA, we observe that training the retriever by using the attention scores of the reader leads to improvements, compared to the BM25 baseline.